doesntfazer/tdarrscanner/README.md

 This is the source code that was used to make the [dockerized version of this](https://hub.docker.com/r/doesntfazer/tdarrscanner).
 If you would like to make any modifications to this, it can be done here.

 ## Why does Tdarr scanner exist?
-I made this little script because I was sick of Tdarr's automatic scan pulling files before they are finished transferring to my NAS; It will cause corrupted files.
+I made this little webhook script because I was sick of Tdarr's automatic scan pulling files before they are finished transferring to my NAS; It will cause corrupted files.
 There's a couple ways around this.

  1. You could either set it to scan at a certain interval.
 Let's say every 30 minutes.
 This is a good work-around, but you will, at some point, have the scan start when a file is in the middle of transferring.